MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xrs-nav.md

 ms.date: 11/01/2019
 ---

-# XRs for PC and mobile
+# Supporting Content for XRs for PC and Mobile

-Xbox Requirements (XRs) for adding Xbox Live to a game on Windows or mobile.
+In support of the [Xbox Live Policies for PC and mobile](../live-policies-pc.md), the following deep dive content is available to support development.

 ### In this section